trevor-walker32/mlbscraper/README.md

 make sure it worked with:
 crontab -l

+scrape responsibly, never scrape more than a couple times a week.
+This could overload the server and get you blacklisted from the site!

+Enjoy your daily structured data in the form of a JSON file, located in the project directory.

 # Future Plans

 1. Make a web app for sending alerts if a player is